WUNC (FM)

 WUNC (91.5 MHz) is a listener-supported public radio station, serving the Research Triangle area of North Carolina.
 It is licensed to Chapel Hill and is operated by the University of North Carolina at Chapel Hill.
 On weekdays, WUNC carries National Public Radio, American Public Media, Public Radio Exchange, and BBC programming in an "all-news-and-information" format, including shows such as All Things Considered, Morning Edition and Fresh Air.
 On weekends, in addition to NPR weekend shows, WUNC broadcasts locally produced folk music programming.
 The longest-running continuously produced program offered by the station is Back Porch Music, a weekly folk and traditional music program.
 WUNC holds periodic on-air fundraisers seeking listener contributions.

-The station operates five full-service FM repeater stations, WFSS from Fayetteville on 91.9; WRQM from Rocky Mount on 90.9; WBUX from Buxton on 90.5; WUND-FM from Columbia on 88.9; and WUNW-FM from Welcome on 91.1.
+The station operates six full-service FM repeater stations, WFSS from Fayetteville on 91.9; WRQM from Rocky Mount on 90.9; WBUX from Buxton on 90.5; WUND-FM from Columbia on 88.9; WUNL-FM from Laurinburg on 89.1; WUNW-FM from Welcome on 91.1; and WZCO from Chadbourn on 89.9.
 WUNC should not be confused with WXYC, which is UNC's student radio station.

-As of June 2022, WUNC has the fourth highest ratings of any station in the Raleigh–Durham radio market.
+As of January 2024, WUNC has the second highest ratings of any station in the Raleigh–Durham radio market.

 History

-WUNC was originally on the air for a brief time as an AM station in the 1940s, then returned to the air in 1952 as a student-run FM station with equipment from Jefferson Standard Broadcasting, which had operated WBT-FM for several years.
+WUNC was originally on the air for a brief time as an AM station in the 1940s, then returned to the air in October 29, 1952 as a student-run FM station with equipment from Jefferson Standard Broadcasting, which had operated WBT-FM for several years.
 The original station stayed on the air until a lightning strike in 1970.